Procurement Services (7000) Procedures

 This section provides requirements and regulations for all procurements made for James Madison University by faculty, staff, and administrators whatever the source of funds.
 The requirements cover all procurements charged to University funds, including Educational and General, Auxiliary Enterprises, Sponsored Programs (Grants and Contracts) and Local/Agency Fund Accounts.

-The objective of effective procurement is to obtain high quality goods, supplies, and services, at the lowest possible cost.
+The objective of effective procurement is to obtain high quality goods, supplies, and services, at low prices that are both fair and reasonable.
 Individuals must procure goods and services fairly and impartially to avoid impropriety or the appearance of impropriety.
-The University expects individuals involved in procurement for the University to exercise prudent judgment.
-Each procurement must be able to sustain the test of public review for all purchases.
+The University expects individuals involved in procurement for the University (requestor, approver, or those having responsibility for entering the orders) to exercise prudent judgment.
+All purchases regardless of dollar amount are easily available for public review.

 .110 Un-Authorized Purchases